Derilion/icarus/README.md

 Setting up a Python virtual environment as described [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) is strongly recommended.
 Only tested for Python >= 3.8. __Windows is currently not supported for the speech client, will come back soon__

 1. Clone the repository to a place of your liking
-2. Install requirements from requirements.txt `pip install -r requirements.txt`
+2. Install pyaudio manually for your system as described [here](http://people.csail.mit.edu/hubert/pyaudio/)
     - Windows needs to install pyaudio using winpip
         ``` bash
             pip install pipwin